quicwg/base-drafts/draft-ietf-quic-transport.md

 : The server's Preferred Address is used to effect a change in server address at the end of the handshake, as described in {{preferred-address}}.

-A client MUST NOT include a stateless reset token or a preferred address.
-A server MUST treat receipt of either transport parameter as a connection error of type TRANSPORT_PARAMETER_ERROR.
+A client MUST NOT include an original connection ID, a stateless reset token, or a preferred address.
+A server MUST treat receipt of any of these transport parameters as a connection error of type TRANSPORT_PARAMETER_ERROR.

 ### Values of Transport Parameters for 0-RTT {#zerortt-parameters}